 Loyola University > Parkinson School of Health Sciences and Public Health > Academics > Areas of Study > Health Informatics

 How do you solve a problem?
-Health Informatics faculty develop problem-specific solutions that have clinical applications and implications for improving patient care and systems-level change.
+Health Informatics and Data Science faculty develop problem-specific solutions that have clinical applications and implications for improving patient care and systems-level change.

 From AI, predictive modeling and real world data (structured and unstructured) to computational resources - faculty and students have the tools they need to conduct research to solve problems to improve patient outcomes.

 Our extensive portfolio of high-performance computing and storage infrastructure for researchers includes:

 - High-Performance Computing Cluster: this Linux-based ROCKS cluster features 65 Dell server compute nodes with 528 Intel processing cores and 1PB of storage